softwarelanguageslab/monarch/README.md

 cabal run . -- python -f programs/python/Counter.py
 ```

+## Resource Requirements

+We tested the artifact on a machine with the following specifications:

+* Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz
+* 16GiB RAM
+* Minimum of 5GiB of disk space required

+On this machine, it takes approximately 30 minutes to build the
+entire Docker image.
+Running the analysis takes a few seconds
+depending on the program being analyzed.

 ## Using the Framework

 In this section we detail how the framework is structure and how an analysis